This article may contain affiliate links. please check out my policy!

 Do let me know if you did, though!

-- In a bowl, add the TVP and water.
+Step One - In a small bowl, add the TVP and warm water.
+Mix well and let the TVP soak up the water.

 📖Storage